10vi-3008/Four-Bar-Coupler-Synthesis-Tool/README.md

 An interactive, single-file HTML tool for graphically synthesizing a four-bar linkage whose coupler point passes through four user-specified precision points (C1–C4), using the classic point-position reduction method.

-Everything — geometry engine, canvas rendering, and UI — lives in one self-contained synthesis.html file.
-No build step, no dependencies.

 Demo